 It sounds cliche, but getting a thank you email from someone that I had an interview with went a long way.
 To me, it showed that they were humble & appreciative, had a good time/and or liked the interview, were still REALLY interested in the position and respected my time.

 BONUS!!
 We had several people create designed PDFs and even full blown password protected websites customized for Go Live.
 It was pretty impressive and it DEFINITELY stood out.
-I liked that kind of creatively and innovation!
+I liked that kind of creativity and innovation!
 Hopefully this was helpful!